Liveaboard Diving

 Please note: Some malaria prevention medications including mefloquine (brand name Lariam) have side effects which can mimic decompression sickness.

-If you are travelling with medication, please bring a copy of your physician’s prescription with you.
+If you are travelling with medication, please bring a copy of your physician’s prescription.

 Measles immunisation.